 - You must meet the requirements of the Georgia means test.
 This takes a number of different factors into account including the type of debts and monthly income.

 Reverse Mounting Debt and Financial Turmoil

-If you are overwhelmed with debt and don’t want to be forced to sell valuable assets, the highly qualified attorneys at Kakol Bankruptcy can help turn your life around by stopping foreclosure, halting car repossession, and significantly reducing your debts.
+If you are overwhelmed with debt and don’t want to be forced to sell valuable assets, my highly qualified attorneys can help turn your life around by stopping foreclosure, halting car repossession, and significantly reducing your debts.

-Contact the Law Offices of Stanley J. Kakol to talk to a dedicated Chapter 13 bankruptcy attorney from my team of experts to get the process started now.
+Contact The SJK Law Firm to talk to a dedicated Chapter 13 bankruptcy attorney from my team of experts to get the process started now.